Corporate Paralegal Career

 As companies grow and expand, more openings are created for staff paralegals.
 As budgets remain tight, paralegals may grow in demand due to their reduced salaries compared to lawyers.
 The job outlook for paralegals in general is good.
 According to a survey by Career Cast, paralegal jobs were posted in the top 20 jobs for income and job outlook.

 The educational requirement for corporate paralegals has not been determined at this time.
 There is, however, a certain standard that many corporations expect when hiring a corporate paralegal.
 Most corporations will require a paralegal to hold a certificate in paralegal studies.
 Many posted job opportunities also state they want a paralegal with some prior corporate experience.
-The more responsibilities a paralegal has, the more experience and education is often required.
+The more responsibilities a paralegal has, the more experience and education are often required.

 Most paralegal programs offer a multi-level opportunity.
 A student may choose a certificate program that focuses only on the courses needed as a paralegal.
 Others may choose a full degree program.
 Many educational institutions offer both paralegal associate’s and bachelor degrees.
 The classes for each degree will include general education, core classes, and specialty electives.
 The time to complete a degree will depend on each student’s unique situation.